 2. Rogers' Plate

 Awarded for the best Oral Presentation at the Autumn Meeting, Specifically for clinical research.

 3. Poster Prize

-Awarded for best Poster Presentation at the Spring and Autumn Meetings.
+Awarded for best Poster Presentation at the Spring Meetings.

 Posters will be displayed during the meetings of the IAD.
-Prizes also awarded for the best poster presentations at each meeting.
+Prize awarded for the best poster presentations at spring meeting only.